livepeer/docs/docs/installation/‌install-tutorial.md

 all videos on your machine should have unlimited concurrent sessions

-5. Dowloand Livepeer and Livepeer Benchmarking tool
+5. Download Livepeer and Livepeer Benchmarking tool

 In this case it will be `.zip` binary-release for Windows 64bit And extract the package, and you will see the following application files: